nexmo-community/docker-queue-manager/README.md

 ## Run locally

 If you'd like to run locally, you'll first need to prepare a few environment variables.
 First, rename the `.env_sample` file to `.env`, then populate with your Nexmo information.
-Set your `DATABASE_URL` equal to `sqlite:///queue.db` (for local testing it is enough to create a SQLite database in the container, but this database will not persist after the container is stopped).
+The default `DATABASE_URL` is equal to `sqlite:///queue.db`, but you can specify another database if you'd like (for local testing it is enough to create a SQLite database in the container, but this database will not persist after the container is stopped).
 Then, enter the following in your terminal:

 ```
 docker run -d -p 5000:5000 --env-file .env queue_app